Rational emotive behavior therapy: Applications and interfaces

 Applications and interfaces of REBT are used with a broad range of clinical problems in traditional psychotherapeutic settings such as individual-, group- and family therapy.
 It is used as a general treatment for a vast number of different conditions and psychological problems normally associated with psychotherapy.

 In addition, REBT is used with non-clinical problems and problems of living through counselling, consultation and coaching settings dealing with problems including relationships, social skills, career changes, stress management, assertiveness training, grief, problems with aging, money, weight control etc. More recently, the reported use of REBT in sport and exercise settings has grown, with the efficacy of REBT demonstrated across a range of sports.

 REBT also has many interfaces and applications through self-help resources, phone and internet counseling, workshops & seminars, workplace and educational programmes, etc. This includes Rational Emotive Education (REE) where REBT is applied in education settings, Rational Effectiveness Training in business and work-settings and SMART Recovery (Self Management And Recovery Training) in supporting those in addiction recovery, in addition to a wide variety of specialized treatment strategies and applications.

 Efficacy

 REBT and CBT in general have a strong and substantial research base to verify and support their psychotherapeutic efficiency and their theoretical underpinnings.
 Meta-analyses of outcome-based studies reveal REBT to be effective for treating various psychopathologies, conditions and problems.
 Recently, REBT randomized clinical trials have offered a positive view on the efficacy of REBT.

-In general REBT is arguably one of the most investigated theories in the field of psychotherapy and a large amount of clinical experience and a substantial body of modern psychological research have validated and substantiated many of REBTs theoretical assumptions on personality and psychotherapy.
+REBT has a strong and a substantial body of modern psychological research have validated and substantiated many of REBTs theoretical assumptions on personality and psychotherapy.

 REBT may be effective in improving sports performance and mental health.

 Ellis himself later in life accepted that REBT was not universally effective; "I hope I am also not a devout REBTer, since I do not think it is an unmitigated cure for everyone and do accept its distinct limitations."